Rohan-yadav/Raspberry-pi/nginx/simple/README.md

 Configuring an Nginx Web Server
-Nginx can be confi gured using the fi les in /etc/nginx/ where the core confi guration fi les are as follows:
+Nginx can be configured using the fi les in /etc/nginx/ where the core confi guration fi les are as follows:

-■ nginx.conf is the main confi guration fi le for the server.
+■ nginx.conf is the main configuration file for the server.

-■ The sites-available directory contains the confi guration fi les for any virtual sites, and the sites-enabled directory should contain a symbolic link to a confi guration fi le in the sites-available directory, to activate a site.
+■ The sites-available directory contains the confi guration files for any virtual sites, and the sites-enabled directory should contain a symbolic link to a confi guration fi le in the sites-available directory, to activate a site.

-Most of the confi guration changes are performed on the default fi le entry in the sites-available directory.
+Most of the confi guration changes are performed on the default file entry in the sites-available directory.

 In addition to the confi guration fi les, the functionality of Nginx can be further extended (e.g., to provide Python support) with the use of modules.
 You